 Finally, in 1932, almost two years after his fake robbery fell apart, Alsup’s conviction was reversed.
 He walked, just as accomplice Boyt had walked.

-After the dust cleared, barber Boyt left town and returned to Hood County, where he was born in 1889.
+After the dust cleared, barber Boyt left town and returned to Hood County, where he had been born in 1889.
 In 1940 he was caretaker of a cemetery (possibly Tolar Cemetery, where his parents were buried).

 Augustus Penn Boyt died in 1969 and is buried in Ector County.
 As his death certificate shows, he had later become a justice of the peace.